 Stories about increasing UX maturity

-I have written two stories about UX maturity.
+I have written several stories about increasing UX maturity.
 These stories, which I continue to work on, describe in more detail what to strive for and how you can move from a low UX maturity level to higher levels.

 Pointers and acknowledgements